intellectivelab/docs.intellectivelab.com/_docs/unity/features/actionable-analytics.md

 ### LineMark Chart

-The **LineMark Chart** is a type of chart which displays information as a series of data points called 'marks' connected by straight line segments.
+The **LineMark Chart** displays information as a series of data points called 'marks' connected by straight line segments.
 The LineMark Chart is often used to visualize a trend in data over intervals of time.
 The lines and marks can be plotted vertically or horizontally.

 The LineMark Chart is a combination of a [Line Chart](#Line Chart) and a [Mark Chart](#Mark Chart).